anetacamo/react-coding/content/git-router.md

 # react router

-React App doesn't include page routing. \
+React App doesn't by default include page _routing_.

+### what is routing?

+A _route_ is a URL path in your application that’s mapped to a specific component or page. \
+When users visit a route (like /about or /profile), the app renders the component associated with that path

-React Router is a popular library for managing navigation in React applications. \
+React Router is a popular library for managing navigation in React applications.

 - provides a way to define routes and associate them with specific components.
 - enabling single-page applications to simulate multi-page navigation.

 > With _React Router_, you can create dynamic, nested, and parameterized routes, making it easy to organize and structure your app’s pages.

 ### What will we build

-we will build simple project with few first level routes. \
+We’ll create a simple project with several routes. \

+- couple of main routes
+- nested route for "blogs" with:
+  - A landing page (index)
-nested blogs with landing page and list of blogs rendered dynamically from `blogs.json`
+  - A list of blogs rendered dynamically from data in blogs.json

-> homework: blogs dont have to be blogs, but any kind of data.
-It can be pictures, projects you have worked on so you can make an online portfolio, shop items, films, todolists.
+> Homework: The "blogs" section doesn’t have to be about blogs—it could be any kind of data. you could use it to showcase pictures, projects for an online portfolio, shop items, films, or to-do lists.

 ```
 home
 about
 contact
 blogs
+  - index
   - blog 1
   - blog 2
   - blog 3